NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

 is deactivated.
 If your account is deactivated and you would like it reactivated, you will need to go to `AIM`_ and apply for the rdhpcs project to begin the vetting process again.
-When you arrive at the AIM website, click the **Request new access to a project** link.
+When you arrive at the AIM website, click on the “Request new access to a project” link.
 When you are fully approved for the rdhpcs project, you will be emailed further instructions.